Marshal Louis Gabriel Suchet

 Arc de Triomphe: SUCHET on the west pillar

-The son of a silk manufacturer, Louis-Gabriel Suchet is considered to be one of Napoleon's best marshals and he holds the distinction of being the only marshal who improved his reputation during the campaigns of the Peninsular War in Spain.
+The son of a silk manufacturer, Louis Gabriel Suchet is considered to be one of Napoleon's best marshals and he holds the distinction of being the only marshal who improved his reputation during the campaigns of the Peninsular War in Spain.
 Suchet supported the French Revolution and began his military career in 1791 when he joined the cavalry of the National Guard of Lyon, being commissioned as a sous-lieutenant.
-After serving at the siege of Lyon and then as a lieutenant-colonel in the 4th Battalion of Volunteers of Ardèche, he took part in the Siege of Toulon where he took the English General O'Hara prisoner.
+After serving at the Siege of Lyon and then as a lieutenant colonel in the 4th Battalion of Volunteers of Ardèche, he took part in the Siege of Toulon where he took the Brotosj General O'Hara prisoner.

-In 1810, Suchet won minor battles and then was ordered to take Valencia.
+In 1810 Suchet won minor battles and then was ordered to take Valencia.
 With not enough resources to effectively accomplish that task, he was forced to withdraw in a few months.
-The next year he besieged and took Tarragone, and then Napoleon sent him his marshal's baton for his excellent performance.
-Suchet was the only marshal to receive his baton in Spain, and years later Napoleon would say that if he had two Suchets he could have held Spain.
-That same year Suchet seized Mont Serrat, occupied Murviedro, was victorious at Puebla de Benaguasil, seized the fort of Oropesa, and was victorious at Sagonte where he was badly wounded by a ball to the shoulder.
+However, later that year he successfully laid siege to and captured Lérida, Mequinenza, and then Tortosa which surrendered in January of 1811.
+In May of 1811 he besieged Tarragona which surrendered at the end of June and then Napoleon sent him his marshal's baton for his excellent performance.
+Suchet was the only marshal to receive his baton in Spain and years later Napoleon would say that if he had two Suchets he could have held Spain.
+That same year Suchet seized Mont Serrat, occupied Murviedro, was victorious at Puebla de Benaguasil, seized the fort of Oropesa, and was victorious at Saguntum where he was badly wounded by a ball to the shoulder.
 In three years in Spain, with an army of less than 50,000 soldiers, he had occupied three provinces and taken 77,000 prisoners and 1400 guns.

-Early in 1812 the Emperor further rewarded Suchet, naming him Duke of Albufera and sending one of his surgeons to attend to Suchet's shoulder.
+Early in 1812 Napoleon further rewarded Suchet, naming him Duke of Albufera and sending one of his surgeons to attend to Suchet's shoulder.
 By this time Suchet had successfully taken Valencia, and he set about improving the province much as he had done in Aragon.
 In 1813, in recognition of his skills and successes, Suchet was appointed the commander-in-chief of the Army of Catalonia and Aragon.
-Unfortunately for Suchet, his forces were continuously drained to support war efforts in Germany, and he was overcome at Castalla.
-Nevertheless, he continued to put up a fight and and he and his men successfully lifted the English siege of Tarragone.
-Later forced to fall back, Suchet evacuated Valencia and was then given the honor of Colonel General of the Imperial Guard, replacing the fallen Marshal Bessières.
+Unfortunately for Suchet, his forces were continuously drained to support war efforts in Saxony, and he was defeated at Castalla.
+Nevertheless, he continued to put up a fight and he and his men successfully lifted the British siege of Tarragona.
+Later forced to fall back, Suchet evacuated Valencia and was then made colonel general of the Imperial Guard, replacing the fallen Marshal Bessières.

 In 1814 Marshal Suchet was victorious at Molins del Rey before being forced to evacuate Catalonia.
 After falling back into France, he began to negotiate for the garrisons he left behind in Spain to be returned to France with safe passage.
 After Napoleon's abdication, the Bourbons made him a Peer of France, but upon Napoleon's return the next year he rejoined the Emperor.
 At a meeting in Paris, Suchet saw Napoleon for the first time since 1808, where Napoleon told him, "Marshal Suchet, you have grown greatly since we saw one another last."1 Due to Suchet's proven abilities as an independent commander, Napoleon appointed him as commander of the Army of the Alps, and Suchet invaded Savoy to fight off Austrian attempts to invade France.